Promissa/promissa.github.io/_pages/about.md

 My research interests lie in AI for infrastructure and optimization.
 I believe that efficiency is a timeless concern across all industries, and that AI offers a more practical and nuanced perspective on it than pure mathematics alone.

-Outside of my research life, I have a deep appreciation for video games—not just as entertainment, but as a medium for innovation in storytelling, interaction, and design philosophy.
+Beside my research life, I have a deep appreciation for video games—not just as entertainment, but as a medium for innovation in storytelling, interaction, and design philosophy.
 I’m particularly fascinated by games that challenge conventional norm, e.g. Death Stranding, which departs from traditional gameplay to emphasize connection between people in an isolated post-apocalyptic world.